Your AUTM Annual Meeting Checklist

 The conference schedule is pretty full.
 Doing a little planning keeps you from wasting precious time figuring out where to go next.
 AUTM offers a day-by-day schedule to help you quickly identify what’s going on at any given time.
 View the schedule by “Track” to identify the sessions that are of particular interest to you.

 These sessions give companies and universities a chance to interact.
-Industry representatives will discuss the types of technologies they’re seeking.
-And you’ll have time to network with those where there’s a match.
+Industry representatives discuss the types of technologies they’re seeking.
+And you have time to network with those where there’s a match.

 Use AUTM Connect